koushikgurijala/robotshop-v2/mockitoApp/README.md

  </extensions>
 </build>
 ```
-Repositories should be setup in POM.XML under Distribution Management which will tell maven which repo to push the artifacts to
+Repositories should be setup in POM.XML under Distribution Management which will tell maven which repo to push the artifacts to.
+Below is an example of how the URL will look like.
+Detailed setup instructions can be found here https://cloud.google.com/artifact-registry/docs/java/authentication

 ```XML
 <distributionManagement>